-Old wisdom, modern language
+Ancient system, modern language

-What your chart means
+What your chart shows

-The nature of your soul, seen through the elements.
+Your inner pattern, seen through the elements.

 1